blac-rain/Sharp-Asteroids/README.md

 # Todo List
 ## Coming
-- Enemies also from up and down
+- change or improve the representation of player (perhaps a new form?)
+- change font
+- why enemies spawn slow or not always at defined tick?

 ## QoL
-- different shape for Enemy, more like asteroids (use image?)
+- different shape for enemy, more like asteroids (use image?)
-- change or improve the representation of the player (perhaps a new form?)
-- Display of points and death counters and game time not only as DrawText, e.g. as a separate bar at the bottom or top
+- Display of points and death counters and game time not only as `DrawText`, e.g. as a separate bar at the bottom or top
-- change font
 - add game sounds
 	- fire bullet
 	- player movement